aperauch/cloudflare-site-failover-worker/README.md

 This starts a local server with hot reload at `http://localhost:8787`.

+**Access the interactive API documentation** at `http://localhost:8787/ui` to explore and test all endpoints!

 ### Available Scripts

 - `npm run dev` - Start local development server